atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 jj||j them, he was happy from his ignorance.
 Ill The wisest of Kings informs us, that if ^
-III “he who increaseth knowledge,, increast i • • •
+III he who increaseth knowledge,, increast i • • •
-I “eth forrovrand it is very certain,
+I eth forrovrand it is very certain,
 I i that if Mr. Selby had known what his
 I wife then conceded from him, he would have been Sorry for the communication,.